dojot/docs/source/user_guide.rst

 Before using dojot, you should be familiar with some basic operations and concepts.
 They are very simple to understand and use, but without them, all operations might become obscure and senseless.
-It is advisable to checkout our :doc:`architecture` to get acquainted with all internal components.

-First of all, you should check out how to acccess dojot through its APIs, which is detailed in the next section.
-After that, there's an explanation of a few basic entities in dojot: devices, templates and flows (including a simple tutorial on how to create and use them).

-All these instructions considers only API access.
+In the next section, there is an explanation of a few basic entities in dojot: devices, templates and flows.
+With these concepts in mind, we present a small tutorial to how to use them in dojot - it only covers API access.
 For a guided tour on how to use the web interface, check dojot's `YouTube channel`_.

+If you want more information on how dojot works internally, you should checkout the :doc:`architecture` to get acquainted with all internal components.

 User authentication
 *******************